zhao1157/PhD-Atomic-Physics/README.md

 In this folder, the FULL photoionization cross section of the bound levels of FeXVII and FeXVIII are shown in log-log scale.

 ## III. paper/
-In this folder, it contains the scripts that I used to create the plots in the relevant paper (link to be updated).
+In this folder, it contains the scripts that I used to create the plots in my unpublished paper.

 ## IV.
 Dissertation/
 It contains the LaTex source code I used to create my dissertation.